Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter D - Directional Projection Protocol.md

 ---

-### Relation to Appendix A: Active Inference
+### Relation to Chapter A: Active Inference

-This mechanism directly instantiates the concept of **inference-time plasticity** described in Appendix A.3.
+This mechanism directly instantiates the concept of **inference-time plasticity** described in Chapter A.3.
 There, a projection error modifies the memory field through its localized footprint.
 In the directional case:

 * The projection kernel $K(x, \ell_u)$ is no longer isotropic.
 * The beam direction $\mathbf{v}$ introduces **contextual selectivity**.